whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > If you're still using the `Snowflake-Labs/snowflake` source, see [Upgrading from Snowflake-Labs Provider](./SNOWFLAKEDB_MIGRATION.md) to upgrade to the snowflakedb namespace.

+## v2.4.x ➞ v2.5.0

+### *(new feature)* Added `storage_aws_external_id` field in the `storage_integration` resource

+Previously, this field was read-only.
+In this version, this field is an optional configurable attribute.
+Additionally, we added a new `describe_output` field to handle this field properly (read more in our [design considerations](v1-preparations/CHANGES_BEFORE_V1.md#default-values)).
+Note that fields other than `storage_aws_external_id` do not leverage this field.
+This will be addressed during the resource rework.

+Note that this resource is still in preview, and not officially supported.
+This change was requested and done by the community: [#3659](https://github.com/snowflakedb/terraform-provider-snowflake/pull/3659).

 ## v2.3.0 ➞ v2.4.0

 ### *(new feature)* snowflake_current_organization_account resource